 Chic and elegant, Ivy can be worn as a necklace or bracelet.
 The IP65 water-resistant device is designed with handcrafted Cubic Zirconia stone set in a silver plated frame attached to a touch sensor and haptic vibration motor.

 Ivy works on Bluetooth Low Energy and syncs with a smartphone app.
 Tap two times and your phone will emit a loud alarm to scare away attackers.
 Tap three times and your phone will send your location and audio recording to friends and family via SMS.
 Tap four times and your phone will call the selected guardian.

 In our testing of the device, we found that it worked as advertised.
-Not just for women, I can envisage Ivy functioning as an inexpensive SOS button for the elderly as well.
-The company is already working on other devices for men and kids to be launched later in 2017.
+Not just for women, we can envisage Ivy functioning as an inexpensive SOS button for the elderly as well.
+The company is currently working on other devices for men and kids to be launched soon.